 365 days a year of cultural expression.

 Originally built in 1920, The Capitol Theatre has been serving the community for nearly a century.
-Just after being purchased by the City of Yakima in 1975, much of the Capitol burned to the ground in a tragic fire, leaving nothing but a smoldering facade.
+Just after being purchased by the City of Yakima in 1975, much of the Capitol burned to the ground in a tragic fire, leaving little more than a smoldering facade.
 The newly formed nonprofit, Capitol Theatre Committee, led fundraising efforts to restore the Theatre to its original glory.
-It reopened in 1978 (just 733 days after the fire).
+It reopened in 1978.

-Today, the Capitol Theatre Committee programs manage, and maintain the City-owned Theatre facilities.
+Today, the Capitol Theatre Committee programs, manages, and maintains the City-owned Theatre facilities.
 Annually, the CTC presents and/or hosts an average of 175 events sponsored by 65 separate community and for-profit promoters.

 The Capitol Theatre's long history began over ninety years ago with Frederick Mercy, Sr.'s vision of a grand vaudeville theatre located in downtown Yakima.